Police

 Cleveland Police Misconduct

-The Justice Department in December issued a damaging report that accused the Cleveland Police Department of illegally using deadly force against citizens.
+The Justice Department in December issued a scathing report that accused the Cleveland Police Department of illegally using deadly force against citizens.

 Report

-The Cleveland police misconduct report was released the month after a 12-year-old African American boy, Tamir Rice, was fatally shot by a white Cleveland police officer.
+The Cleveland police misconduct report was released the month after a 12-year-old Tamir Rice, was shot and killed by a Cleveland police officer.

 Cleveland officers had responded to a 911 call that reported a person pointing a gun.
-It turned out to be a toy pistol.
+It turned out to be a toy.

 According the Washington Post, in the past five years, the Justice Department’s civil rights division has opened more than 20 investigations of police departments across the country, more than twice as many as were opened in the previous five.